bradfrost/atomic-design/chapter-4.md

 No doubt other tactics exist to establish aesthetic direction for your projects, and which techniques you decide to employ will vary from project to project.
 But the key takeaway is to paint some broader strokes before exhausting a lot of time and effort on highly detailed design work.
 Engaging in conversation with stakeholders at this exploratory stage creates a more inclusive process, which is far preferable to a process in which stakeholders simply grunt approval or disapproval of design deliverables.

-### Front-end Prep Chef
+### Front-end prep chef
 As we discussed earlier, front-end developers are often relegated to crude production machines that are brought into the project only after all the design decisions are made.
 This archaic process keeps disciplines out of sync with each other and prevents teams from working together in a meaningful way.
 This of course is a huge mistake.
 Including front-end development as a critical part of the design process requires changes to both project structure and team members' mentalities.

 In the restaurant business, an important-yet-unsung role is that of the prep chef.
 A prep chef chops vegetables, marinades meat, and makes salads in preparation for the following day's work.
 By  having ingredients prepared ahead of time, the kitchen staff can focus on collaboration and cooking rather than menial tasks.
 Without the up-front work of the prep chef, the flow of the main chefs would be interrupted and the fast pace of the kitchen would grind to a halt.

-{% include figure.html src="../images/content/food-prep.jpg" caption="A prep chef chops vegetables, marinades meat, makes salads, and prepares other ingredients so that the main kitchen staff can focus on cooking meals and collaborating." %}
+{% include figure.html src="../images/content/food-prep.jpg" caption="A prep chef chops vegetables, marinades meat, makes salads, and prepares other ingredients so that the main kitchen staff can focus on cooking meals and collaboration." %}

 Front-end developers need to be the prep chefs of the Web design process. **If developers aren't coding from day one of the project, there's something wrong with the process**.
 "But Brad," I can hear you saying, "how can I start coding if I don't know what I'm supposed to code?"